WTA 2021 Betting Guide

 There is a total of 20 Premier Tournaments in which WTA players compete.
 Those events are separated into three sub-categories according to the number of ranking points they bring along.

 There are four Premier Mandatory Tournaments, each with 1000 points reserved for the winner.
 Those events are considered elite, outshined only by the Grand Slams and the WTA Finals.
-The tournaments in question are Indian Wells Masters, Miami Open, Madrid Open, and China Open.
+The tournaments in question are Indian Wells Masters, the Miami Open, the Madrid Open, and the China Open.

 The Premier Five Tournaments are those where the winner gets 900 ranking points.
 In addition, there are also 12 events called Premier, in which the winner gets 470 points.
 These tournaments also come with a significantly smaller prize pool.